-If you look back on Game of Thrones' epic, eight season run, it's hard to chose just one jaw-dropping, series defining scene.
+If you look back on Game of Thrones' epic, eight season run, it's hard to choose just one jaw-dropping, series-defining scene.
 After all, there are gruesome deaths, heartwarming reunions and, of course, dragons.

-Indeed, for the dynamic duo, their sisterly bond—they played Sansa and Arya Stark—has transcended the screen and become a real-life bond worthy of the throne.
+Indeed, for the dynamic duo, their sisterly bond—they played Sansa and Arya Stark—has transcended the screen to become a real-life relationship worthy of the throne.
 Their connection was undeniable from the get go, with Sophie calling them "pretty much best friends" from the moment they wrapped their chemistry read.

 That gut instinct was mutual.
 "I thought Sophie was the coolest thing I'd ever seen," Maisie recalled to Rolling Stone.
 "I get why they do chemistry reads, because when it's right, it's so right.
 Like, we're best friends.
 And they could see that all those years ago, and it must have been real magic watching these two girls have the best time together."

 Of course, sometimes their best time came at the expense of others.
 Or, at least, Thrones' crew, who they often pulled pranks on because, well, how else are they going to pass the time on set?
 "We tried to sneak a kiss into every scene we did together to freak everyone out a bit," Sophie revealed to Glamour UK.
 "It kept them on their toes, making sure they were following the script."

 But with the highs came the inevitable lows.
 Sophie, 25, and Maisie, who turns 24 on April 15, have been open about their mental health and the pitfalls of growing up in the spotlight.
 After a day of filming, "if I felt really fat that day or if I felt like my face looked weird or I had huge zits, to be able to go home to the hotel room and sit there and cry with Maisie—it was the best thing for us," Sophie confessed to The New York Times.
 "I'm glad I wasn't crying on my own."